SaintPatrickHComputerScience17-18/Miracle-Grow/README.md

 ### Inside the Miracle Grow module
 This is one giant function with one parameter (size), representing the total number of sub-trees in your emerging forest.

   -  Declare a variable forestSize and store size in there.
-    -  Declare a new Queue named plantingSeeds.
+  -  Declare a new Queue named plantingSeeds
   -  Use a loop to fill the queue up to the forestSize.
 Here you will use the Random module to help insert random numbers in the queue.

   -  When your loop has finished, declare your first new Tree with the name Forest.
 Initialize this root node with a value of zero.
   -  create another for loop to unload the plantingSeeds into the forest.
   -  When this second loop is finished, return the tree named Forest.